 Investigators thoroughly probed the boyfriends and husbands of several of the victims, but they discovered nothing concrete.
 Jimmy Phillips, the husband of Eula Phillips, was accused and convicted of killing his wife using the Servant Girl murders as cover.
 However, the courts deemed him innocent and acquitted him after six-months in prison.

-Servant Girl Annihilator and Jack the Ripper
+Similarities to Jack the Ripper

 As the Annihilator and Jack the Ripper’s crimes boasted eerie similarities, it was only natural that the two would eventually coexist in the same breath.
 Some researchers believe that one person is responsible for both reigns of terror.
 Maurice, the cook, mentioned above, is an ideal candidate.

 After leaving Austin in 1886, Maurice purportedly moved to London and lived there during the Ripper’s murder spree.
-As it was with the Servant Girl murders, the Ripper killings stopped only weeks after Maurice left London.
+As it was with the Servant Girl Murders, the Ripper killings stopped only weeks after Maurice left London.
 However, any further evidence which links the two infamous monsters is sorely lacking.

 America’s First Serial Killer